- march (v.)

 - "act of marching," 1580s, from march (v.) or else from Middle French marche (n.), from marcher (v.).
 The musical sense first attested 1570s, from notion of "rhythmic drumbeat" for marching.
 Transferred sense of "forward motion" is from 1620s.

 - third month, c.
 1200, from Anglo-French marche, Old French marz, from Latin Martius (mensis) "(month) of Mars," from Mars (genitive Martis).
 For March hare, proverbial type of madness, see mad (adj.).
+The the proverb about coming in like a lion, going out like a lamb is since 1630s.

 Replaced Old English hreðmonaþ, the first part of which is of uncertain meaning, perhaps from hræd "quick, nimble, ready, active, alert, prompt."
 Another name for it was Lide, Lyde (c.1300), from Old English hlyda, perhaps literally "noisy" and related to hlud "loud" (see loud).
 It fell from general use 14c. but survived into 19c. in dialect.